I used a simple baking staple that everyone has to make my freezer smell heavenly – the result was impressive

 My Dr Oetker vanilla extract quickly dissipated when rubbed on the walls and when I put some extra on a cotton round in the freezer, it did not make any difference to how long the smell lasted.

 I noticed the aroma difference immediately.
 As the days passed, I was genuinely surprised how much better this hack was working.
-I didn't rubbing the vanilla paste onto the freezer's walls as it was dark and had pieces of vanilla pod in it, but it worked incredibly well on the cotton round.
+I didn't rub the vanilla paste onto the freezer's walls as it was dark and had pieces of vanilla pod in it, but it worked incredibly well on the cotton round.

-The Taylor & & Colledge Organic Vanilla Paste With Seeds from Target would be a good dupe for the vanilla paste I used here in the UK.
+The Taylor & Colledge Organic Vanilla Paste With Seeds from Target or the Vanilla Bean Store Paste from Amazon would be good dupes for the vanilla paste I used here in the UK.
 Having vanilla seeds from the pods still in the mixture bolstered the staying power of the heavenly scent.

 My rating